gmrammohan15/EVA4/S15-FinalAssignment-MaskDepth/README.md

 Thought process: \
 VGG models are very heavy(~ 130 M params), so no plans to use this provided the constraints we have. \
-Tried with Resnet 18 model which has close to 12 M params, was not able to get the desired accuracy \

-So, decided to use UNet architecture for this purpose. \
+Deecided to play around and use UNet architecture for this purpose. \

 Model details:\
 Model params:17,269,121 \